 There is growing evidence to show that lack of physical activity contributes to a number of both physical and mental health conditions, many of which are largely preventable.

 Currently around a third of Scots fail to meet the minimum recommended levels of physical activity.

 As walking is free and accessible to most people, it can play an important role in improving health by helping us all to be more active in our daily lives.
 Walking in the natural environment also brings added benefits to our health and wellbeing.

 As a charity, a governing body of sport and the representative body for walkers in Scotland, we can play an important role in encouraging and supporting more people to be more active through walking in Scotland’s great outdoors, and therefore to enjoy healthier lives.

 Our Medal Routes project, which ran from 2011-2016, was particularly aimed at helping inactive people become more active by mapping short, circular routes from a central hub.
-There are now over 750 routes of 15, 30 and 60 minutes, which can be downloaded from our website or from the Medal Routes app.
+There are now over 750 routes of 15, 30 and 60 minutes, which can be downloaded from our website.

 We are partners in the delivery of the Scottish government’s National Walking Strategy.